opset/openset/docs/osl/language_reference.md

 If you are storing raw URLs in your dataset, this function will return a dictionary containing all the parts of the URL.

 > :bulb: this function is expensive.
-If you are constantly using this function it might be worth storing the URL elements you need as a column in the dataset.
+If you are constantly using this function it might be worth storing the URL elements you need as a property in the dataset.

 ```ruby
 some_url = "http://somehost.com/this/is/the/path?param1=one&param2=two&param3"